About Joseph Halloum

 - CVC on its $470 million investment in Aleph Holding.

-- Sitel Group on its $2.2 billion take-private of Sykes Enterprises.
+- Sitel Group on its $2.2 billion take-private of Sykes Enterprises and its sale of a significant interest in Clear Link Technologies to Clarke Capital Partners.

 - Delphi Technologies on its $3.3 billion sale to BorgWarner.